-The safety level in Bali is considered moderate, with an overall safety index of 2.7 out of 5.
+Women living in Bali consider the safety level to be moderate, with an overall safety rating of 2.7 out of 5.

-The crime rate in Bali is considered very low, with an overall crime index of 1.2 out of 5.
+Women living in Bali consider the crime rate to be very low, with an overall crime rating of 1.2 out of 5.

 On average 20.2% percentage of women in Indonesia have experienced physical and/or sexual violence from an intimate partner at some time in their life, according to OECD Data.